 So, in short, buffer pedals help us to maintain our tone through our pedalboards.
 They aren’t always necessary but will make a big difference when they are required.

 Note that all buffered bypass pedals (as opposed to true bypass pedals) will act as buffers in a signal chain.
 However, dedicated buffer pedals will typically yield better results since they are designed specifically to buffer the signal.

 Buffer pedals often go at the very beginning or very end of a pedalboard to ensure the guitar or bass signal properly drives the board or the amp properly, respectively.

 Buffer pedals can also go immediately before or after problematic pedals with poor impedance ratings or tone issues.
-That being said, it’s likely a better bet to fix, modify or replace a problematic pedal that to rely on a buffer.
+That being said, it's likely a better bet to fix, modify or replace a problematic pedal than to rely on a buffer.

 Related article: How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)